 The network received funding in 2008 from the International Opportunities Fund of the Social Sciences and Humanities Research Council of Canada (SSHRC).
 Brought together by a shared commitment to rethinking the study of aging, the original network was comprised of researchers from Canada, the United Kingdom, France, Sweden, the Netherlands and the United States of America.
 In 2009, an initial meeting was held at Keele University to discuss contemporary issues.
 Since then, the group has collaborated on symposia at international gerontology conferences and publications in edited collections.

 In 2013, ongoing inquiries about the status of the group led to a decision to launch a website and blog as a means of sharing information and linking international scholars working from critical perspectives.
 It seemed that students and researchers alike were looking for a means to connect around conceptual and theoretical debates in social and cultural gerontology.
 This website and blog is an attempt to open the space for dialogue on critical perspectives on the study of aging and late life.
-The site is moderated by Amanda Grenier at McMaster University with the assistance of the student group at the Gilbrea Centre for the Studies of Aging.
+The site is moderated by Amanda Grenier at the University of Toronto.